jameschuang2002/eviction-sets/README.md

 Thank you to [Stephan van Schaik](https://codentium.com/about/) for some implementation details of the reduction algorithm.

+## Differences from `evsets`

+This code builds on [the repo](https://github.com/cgvwzq/evsets) provided by the authors of Theory and Practice of Finding Eviction Sets.
+Their repo implements functionality for generating and reducing eviction sets, but not a particular address.
+This code extends their functionality to generate minimal eviction set which evict a given cache line in a particular cache set.

 ## Example

 To see a simple example which generates a large eviction set for a variable, then reduces it to its minimal core, and finally measures the eviction rate, run `./test.sh`.